 Gateways to Chinatown invited teams and design firms from a range of backgrounds to submit proposals to transform the Canal Street Triangle.

 We received an overwhelming number of incredible and unique submissions for this project.
 Short-listed candidates were notified and interviewed in November 2017.
-A public announcement of the winning team will be made in 2018.

 To learn more, visit the official Gateways to Chinatown website.